 Inerrancy and the Church Fathers

 Biblical inerrancy is not just a new phenomenon.
-Many great theologians in history have esteemed this doctrine.
-Here are just a few in history that have promoted biblical inerrancy.
+Many great theologians and some church father have esteemed this doctrine.
+Here are just a few from history that have promoted biblical inerrancy.

 “We should leave things [of an unknowable] nature to God who creates us, being most assured that the Scriptures are indeed perfect, since they were spoken by the Word of God and His Spirit” (Irenaeus, Against Heresies, 2.28.2, in ANF, 1:399)